BSafes-Papers/BSafes-Papers.github.io/docs/sex/the-factors-involvoed-in-the-exit-from-sex-trafficking-a-review.md

 ---
 layout: default
-title: § The Factors Involved in the Exit from Sex Traffifficking - A Review
+title: § The Factors Involved in the Exit from Sex Trafficking - A Review
 parent: Sex
 has_children: true
 nav_order: 9790600